What biochemical blood test is normal? table. Normal cholesterol value in women

 Potassium (K+)

-An electrolyte found predominantly within cells.
-Raise the level of potassium in the blood is most often observed in acute and chronic renal failure, a sharp decrease in the amount of urine excreted or its complete absence, most often associated with severe kidney disease.
+An electrolyte found primarily within cells.
+Promotion levels of potassium in the blood are most often observed in acute and chronic renal failure, a sharp decrease in the amount of urine excreted or its complete absence, most often associated with severe kidney diseases.

 Sodium (Na+)

-Electrolyte contained mainly in the extracellular fluid, and in a smaller amount - inside the cells.
-He is responsible for the work of nervous and muscle tissue, digestive enzymes, blood pressure, water metabolism.
+An electrolyte found predominantly in extracellular fluid and in smaller quantities inside cells.
+It is responsible for the functioning of nervous and muscle tissue, digestive enzymes, blood pressure, and water metabolism.

 Chlorine (Cl-)

-One of the main electrolytes, which is in the blood in an ionized state and plays an important role in maintaining water-electrolyte and acid-base balance in the body.
+One of the main electrolytes, which is in the blood in an ionized state and plays an important role in maintaining water-electrolyte and acid-base balances in the body.

 Normal chlorine values: 98-107 mmol/l.